How did I hear about the Modesto Marathon?

 Before I became a surgeon and acupuncturist, I played a lot of violin.
 Recently I won a contest on YouTube to be part of the YouTube Symphony Orchestra.
 We performed at Carnegie Hall with famed San Francisco Symphony conductor Michael Tilson Thomas.
 With my violin videos on YouTube, I was “discovered” and had the opportunity to play violin solos with physician orchestras in Taipei, Hong Kong, and Macau.
 I also enjoy learning piano, which is new for me.

 Early life: I grew up in New York City.
 I started violin lessons at age seven.
 I had recognized early that I was very athletic with my fingers but not with anything else.
 This came in handy for typing, playing violin, and later for performing surgeries.
-While in high school, I was accepted to great universities such as Harvard and Stanford, but chose to go to Brown University.
+While in high school, I was accepted to great universities such as Harvard and Stanford, and was even thinking about going to one of the best Caribbean medical schools, but chose to go to Brown University.
 At Brown, I majored in Neurosciences, and got my medical degree eight years later.
+It was a very thorough course where I learned everything from which coding to use to create medical bills, for example, learn more about 99203 and the treatment that represents, to how to open my own medical business.
 I came to Modesto in 2003 to work with the McHenry Medical Group as one of the Trauma / General Surgeons.
 I left the group in 2006 to start Surgical Artistry Inc. with my wife, and I also learned acupuncture at Stanford University.
 I love being active in the community.
 I am on the board of the Modesto Symphony and have been invited to be on the board of the Gallo Center.
 My wife and I are in the process of creating the Surgical Artistry Academy, which offers education to students in the area regarding medicine and aesthetics.
 We have already informally taught some students in the area.

 About Dr. Tammy Wu